python/cpython/Doc/reference/import.rst

 :exc:`ImportError` is raised.
 If the module name is missing, Python will continue searching for the module.

 :data:`sys.modules` is writable.
-Deleting a key will not destroy the associated module, but it will invalidate the cache entry for the named module, causing Python to search anew for the named module upon its next import.
-Beware though, because if you keep a reference to the module object, invalidate its cache entry in :data:`sys.modules`, and then re-import the named module, the two module objects will *not* be the same.
+Deleting a key may not destroy the associated module (as other modules may hold references to it), but it will invalidate the cache entry for the named module, causing Python to search anew for the named module upon its next import.
 The key can also be assigned to ``None``, forcing the next import of the module to result in an :exc:`ImportError`.

+Beware though, as if you keep a reference to the module object, invalidate its cache entry in :data:`sys.modules`, and then re-import the named module, the two module objects will *not* be the same.
+By contrast, :func:`imp.reload` will reuse the *same* module object, and simply reinitialise the module contents by rerunning the module's code.

 Finders and loaders